-This year, we didn’t celebrate Easter at home like most Romanians do, but instead we went to Bucharest where my wife’s mother lives.
-It wasn’t planned, but I received a (very minor) blogging award here in Bucharest, the festivities were one week before Easter… so we decided to stay the extra weeks and eat my mother in law’s goodies, while Baby Romanian enjoys the air of our capital city.
-What did we enjoy the most?
-The food, of course!
+This year, we didn’t celebrate Easter at home like most Romanians do, but instead we went to Bucharest where my mother in law lives.
+It wasn’t planned, but I received a (very minor) blogging award here in Bucharest, the festivities were one week before Easter… so we decided to stay a bit more and enjoy my mother in law’s traditional Romanian Easter goodies, while Baby Romanian enjoys the change of scenery.

-Translated as “cabbage rolls” these are traditional eats for Christmas and the New Year celebrations, but many prepare them for Easter too.
-Basically, we have minced pork meat, mixed with onions and rice, rolled in sauerkraut and boiled in a mixture of the sauerkraut’s juice, water and tomatoes.
-The result?
-Something absolutely delicious!
+Translated as “cabbage rolls,” these are traditional eats for Christmas and the New Year celebrations, but many prepare them for Easter too.
+Basically, whenever you have a special occasion in Romania or any sort of celebration, it’s time for sarmale!

 There are various ways to prepare them, but usually you have minced pork meat, mixed with onions and rice, rolled in sauerkraut and boiled in a mixture of the sauerkraut’s juice, water and tomato juice.
 The result?
 Something absolutely delicious – even though it might not sound like it from reading the list of ingredients!

 A lot more delicious than it looks in the photo above (and we forgot to take some better pictures, too), this is a kind of a pie made with cheese, sugar, raisins and various other flavors like vanilla or rum.
 I would compare its taste with that of cheesecake, but Pasca is of course more delicious.
 Ha!